How to estimate Quality Assurance and testing time

 Overshot budgets and missed deadlines can cause tension between software delivery companies and their clients.
 Thus, estimating quality assurance in software development, while complicated, is an essential process that shouldn’t be overlooked.

-In this article, we’ll guide you through what test estimation is and how to use best-practice quality assurance (QA) and testing estimation techniques to ensure that delivery timelines and budget stay on track.
+In this article, we’ll explain how do you calculate test time estimation, and go through what test estimation is and how to use best-practice quality assurance (QA) and testing estimation techniques to ensure that delivery timelines and budget stay on track.